wevm/ox/site/pages/index.md

 ```

 :::tip
-Using [Named Module Imports](#TODO) can provide a better developer experience for readability, conflicting modules, and IDE autocompletion, without compromising on tree-shakability.
+Using [Named Module Imports](#TODO) aligns closer with Ox's philosophy of module-driven Standard Library development, which enables categorical grouping of utilities and intuitive editor autocompletion.
+This does not compromise on tree-shakability and application bundle size.
 :::